The-Nazara-Project/Nazara/README.md

 #### Configuring via `nbs-config.toml`file.

-Alternatively, you can provide the configuration parameters in a config file named `nbs-config.toml`, located in the same directory as the executable file.
+Alternatively, you can provide the configuration parameters in a config file named `nazara-config.toml`, located in the same directory as the executable file.
 Here is an example how the config file should look like:

 ```toml